yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/administer-yugabyte-platform/oidc-authentication.md

     - In the **Scope** field, enter your identity provider OIDC scope that is allowed to be requested.
 This field accepts a space-separated list of values.
 If left blank, all scopes will be considered.
     - In the **Email Attribute** field, enter the OIDC scope containing the user email identifier.
 This field accepts a case-sensitive custom configuration.
 Typically, this field is left blank.
+    - You can optionally add additional [provider metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata).

 1. Click **Save**.

 For information on how to add users, see [Create, modify, and delete users](../anywhere-rbac/#create-modify-and-delete-users).
 The email ID that you enter in the **Add User** dialog must be registered with the identity provider, and the role must reflect the user's role on YugabyteDB Anywhere.

-Once OIDC is enabled, the user is presented with the following login options:
+Once OIDC is enabled, the user is presented with the following options:

-- **Login with SSO** redirects the user to the appropriate identity provider's login mechanism.
+- **Login with SSO** redirects the user to the appropriate identity provider's sign in mechanism.
-- **Super Admin Login** allows the user to log in to YugabyteDB Anywhere as a local super admin.
+- **Super Admin Login** allows the user to sign in to YugabyteDB Anywhere as a local super admin.